Gurrt/software-process/assignment-1/combined.md

 In order to shop for a healthcare plan, consumers had to register on the site for an account first.
 It was reported that the response times of the registration pages were very high with load times up to 71 seconds [9,21].
-This symptom occured because architecture was not able to handle the concurrent users for the registration pages.
+This symptom occurred because architecture was not able to handle the concurrent users for the registration pages.
 Around September 2013, just weeks before the deadline, a decision was made that all users had to register first, before they could start shopping for a health plan [22].
 Because of this change the registration pages became a bottleneck for the entire site.
 The changing functional requirement had a major impact on the architecture of the site.

 ## Key factor in failure